How do Retention Plans Work?

 Terrifying statistics, isn’t it?
 They underscore the growing threat from ransomware and the importance of robust cyber security measures.
 We are seeing new techniques to protect against the attacks themselves related to new hacker tactics and new ransomware families.
 That’s why it’s also increasingly important to focus on protecting against the consequences of ransomware to minimize the possibility of downtime, as well as loss of reputation, money, and, most importantly – data, which can even lead to bankruptcy.

-Home office employees, often lacking network security, also became easy targets for data breaches, with over half of the attacks originating from simple phishing emails.
-This issue affects all, from individuals to large corporations.
+Not only business offices but also employees working from home, often lacking network security, also became easy targets for data breaches in 2024, with over half of the attacks originating from simple phishing emails.
+This issue affects everyone, from individuals to large corporations.

 The escalating Russia-Ukraine and Israel-Palestine wars have led to increased cybersecurity risks.
 Military cyber units’ actions against the enemies affect electronic communications, including email, phone calls, and social media, which of course, also affects any company still operating during a horrific time of war.